Shadow of a Man (song)

-"Shadow of a Man" is a 2025 song by Lady Gaga, recorded for her seventh studio album Mayhem (2025).
-It was written and produced by Gaga, Andrew Watt, and Henry Walter, also known as Cirkut.
-The track was first teased in the concert special, Gaga Chromatica Ball (2024).
-It is a disco and electropop song that delivers a message of women's empowerment.
+"Shadow of a Man" is a 2025 song by Lady Gaga that was recorded for her eighth studio album, Mayhem (2025).
+It was first teased in the concert special Gaga Chromatica Ball (2024).
+Written and produced by Gaga, Andrew Watt, and Cirkut, it is a disco-funk song featuring electropop synths, with lyrics that convey a message of women's empowerment.
+Gaga described it as the track that most reflects where she was in her life at the time, saying the song embodied her experience of "learning how to dance in the shadow" of the men she often found herself surrounded by in her career.